juls0730/create-dev7-app/README.md

 # Create dev7 App

 Interactive CLI to set up a slightly opinionated, full-stack, typesafe Nuxt.js V3 projects.
-Get started with the dev7 Stack by running `npx create-dev7-app`
+Get started with the dev7 Stack by running `pnpm dlx create-dev7-app@latest`

 ## Table of Contents
 - <a href="#about">What is the Dev7 Stack?</a>